New skein invariants of links: Introduction

 Assuming Theorem~\ref{hofr} one can compute $H[R]$ on any given oriented link diagram $L$ by applying the following procedure: the skein rule (1) of Theorem~\ref{hofr} can be used to give an evaluation of $H[R](L_+)$ in terms of $H[R](L_-)$ and $H[R](L_0)$ or of $H[R](L_-)$ in terms of $H[R](L_+)$ and $H[R](L_0)$.
 We choose to switch mixed crossings so that the switched diagram is more unlinked than before.
 Applying this principle recursively we obtain a sum with polynomial coefficients and evaluations of $H[R]$ on unions of unlinked knots.
 These knots are formed by the mergings of components caused by the smoothings in the skein relation (1).
 To evaluate $H[R]$ on a given union of unlinked knots we then use the invariant $R$ according to rule (2) of Theorem~\ref{hofr}.
 Note that the appearance of the indeterminate $E$ in rule (2) for $H[R]$ is the critical difference between $H[R]$ and $R$.
 Finally, formula (R5) above allows evaluations of the invariant $R$ on individual knotted components and knowledge of $R$ provides the basis for this.

 For proving Theorem~\ref{hofr} one must prove that the resulting evaluation is independent of the choices made and invariant under regular isotopy moves.
 A good guide for this is the skein-theoretic proof of Lickorish--Millett of the well-definedness of the Homflypt polynomial \cite{LM}, so we will be following in principle \cite{LM} with the necessary adaptations and modifications, taking for granted the well-definedness of $R$.
-The difference here lies in modifying the original skein method, which bottoms out on unlinks, since self-crossings are not distinguished from mixed crossings, to the present context, where the evaluations bottom out on evaluations by $R$ on unions of unlinked knots.
-This difference causes the need of particularly elaborate arguments in proving invariance of the resulting evaluation under the sequence of mixed crossing switches and the order of components (Propositions~\ref{orderxings} and~\ref{ordercpts}) in comparison with~\cite{LM}.
+The difference here lies in modifying the original skein method which bottoms out on unlinks --since self-crossings are not distinguished from mixed crossings-- to the present context, where the evaluations bottom out on unions of unlinked knots.
+Then the main difficulty lies in proving independence of the computations under the sequence of mixed crossing switches (see Proposition~\ref{orderxings}).
+Take for example the case where two mixed crossings need to be switched, which are shared between the same components, as abstracted in Figure~\ref{ijjifig}.
+Then, switching the first causes the second one to become a self-crossing in the smoothed diagram, so we cannot operate on it.
+Changing now the order of switches results in different diagrams.
+In order to compare the polynomials before and after one needs first to reach down to the unlinked components of the diagrams and then apply the skein relation of the invariant $R$ on the self-crossings in question.
+The complexity of the argument depends on the number of mixed crossings shared by the same components that need to be switched.